Poryaei/All-In-One/README.md

      }
      ```
    - **Note:**
-     - You need to replace the value of `admin` with the numeric ID of the admin.
+     - Replace the value of `admin` with the numeric ID of the admin.
 You can get this ID by contacting [@chatIDrobot](https://t.me/chatIDrobot) on Telegram.
      - If you set any of the clickers (`tapswap_clicker`, `hamster_clicker`, `cexio_clicker`) to "off", the bot will not interact with that specific bot.
-     - The `max_days_for_return` setting is only for the Hamster bot.
-In the Hamster bot, you need to purchase cards that generate profit.
-The `max_days_for_return` parameter specifies the maximum number of days it should take for a card to return its profit.
+     - The `max_days_for_return` setting is for the Hamster bot.
+It specifies the maximum number of days it should take for a card to return its profit.
-     - The `max_charge_level`, `max_energy_level`, and `max_tap_level` settings are only for the TapSwap bot.
+     - The `max_charge_level`, `max_energy_level`, and `max_tap_level` settings are for the TapSwap bot.

 ## Running the Script